Alternatives to university after A levels, Highers or the IB

 All of the above involve combining a proper, paid job with studying part time for a qualification that relates to your career.
 Your tuition will be paid for by your employer and you’ll be given time off work to attend university or college.
 You’ll find a range of them available in areas such as IT, engineering, finance, business and retail; many are run by big, sought-after employers.

 Sponsored degrees sometimes also allow you to study without running up debt, depending on the nature of the scheme.
 See below to find out more.

 Degree apprenticeships involve gaining a university degree while you work.
 This is usually a bachelors degree (a level 6 qualification), though in a few cases you will get a masters degree (a level 7 qualification).
 It’s a great way to get a degree and extensive workplace experience while avoiding university debt, though on the flip side the course will be chosen by the employer and participants will need to balance work and study.

 Businesses have worked together with universities and colleges to design degree apprenticeships; the scheme is also backed by the government, which helps employers with the cost.
-The first degree apprenticeships were offered in England from September 2015.
-Career areas where degree apprenticeships are currently available include engineering, IT, finance, business/management and construction (eg quantity surveying).
+Career areas where degree apprenticeships are available include engineering, IT, finance, business/management and construction (eg quantity surveying).

 What are higher apprenticeships?